 - You get 45 days to try it for free!
 If you don't love it, just cancel any time.

 Easily share call for submissions and talk about them.
 Simply enter a url to the call for submission and Wet Ink automatically gathers all information about it.

-A writing challenge is essentially a prompt that you post for others to write about.
+A writing prompt is essentially a prompt that you post for others to write about.
 It lasts for ten days.
-It is simple to post a writing challenge and everyone in the community can do it.
+It is simple to post a writing prompt and everyone in the community can do it.

 Have conversations and exchange ideas with others in the community.
 Easily post links and discuss thing with others.

 A big part of being a writer is reading books.